XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ### A.7: Can a credential issuer delete their account?

-Yes, even if they still have issued credentials in existence.
+Yes, though the credentials they created will be deleted.

 ### A.8: Does a credential issuer have to have an on-chain account?

-No, though they must have a valid keypair.
-If the second method of creating a credential is used (via a signature from the issuer), the issuer can still attest to a credential without having to have an account on-chain.
-This is to ensure closer compliance with the W3C Verifiable Credentials spec (see section 9).
+Yes.

 ### A.9: How do I get a list of credentials that an issuer has issued?

-The answer to that question is still being investigated.
-One option would be a Clio API.
+The `account_objects` RPC will return a list of all `Credential` objects an account is involved in - both as `Subject` and `Issuer`.
+To get a list of just the ones an account has issued, just filter that list for `Credential`s that have that account as the `Issuer`.

+### A.10: How do I get a list of credentials that an account has been issued?

+The `account_objects` RPC will return a list of all `Credential` objects an account is involved in - both as `Subject` and `Issuer`.
+To get a list of just the ones an account has been issued, just filter that list for `Credential`s that have that account as the `Subject`.

-### A.10: Can I edit the list of credentials stored in `AuthorizeCredentials`?
+### A.11: Can I edit the list of credentials stored in `AuthorizeCredentials`?

 No, you have to delete the `DepositPreauth` object and recreate it with the new list.

-### A.11: Does the list of credentials in `AuthorizeCredentials` _have_ to be AND-ed together?
+### A.12: Does the list of credentials in `AuthorizeCredentials` _have_ to be AND-ed together?
 Can I instead use it as an OR list (i.e. only provide one of the credentials instead of all)?
 Or some complex combination?

 No. You can OR credential(s) by putting them in separate `DepositPreauth` objects.
 For performance reasons, it is much easier to do a credential lookup if you need to have all of the credentials.
 Otherwise, you'd have to search the whole list.
 In addition, people who need to use this feature will likely not find the object reserve cost-prohibitive.

-### A.12: Why are `CredentialCreate` and `CredentialDelete` separate transactions?
+### A.13: Why are `CredentialCreate` and `CredentialDelete` separate transactions?

 It's easier and clearer to have those be separate operations.